 Solution:

-- Use a meat thermometer to ensure the salmon’s internal temperature reaches 135°F to 140°F (57°C to 60°C) and rest it until it hits 145°F (63°C).
+- Use a meat thermometer to monitor the salmon’s internal temperature.
+Remove it from the heat at 135°F to 140°F (57°C to 60°C) and allow residual heat to bring it to the USDA-recommended 145°F (63°C).

 Cooking Salmon Straight from the Fridge